 - $30,000 if more than one injured and bills and damages indicate $30,000 or more in damages as to all persons in the car;

-- $5,000 to coverage the other party’s property damage claims against you per motor vehicle accident.
+- $5,000 to cover the other party’s property damage claims against you per motor vehicle accident.
 (Learn more.)

 But these are an excellent idea to have.
 But you are only required to hold basic insurance.
-But if not– you have an obligation to show that you have a bond.
-This covers the potential cost of injuries or property damage caused by a collision.
+But if not– you must show that you have a bond.
+And this covers the potential cost of injuries or property damage caused by a collision.

 Methods of Proving and Complying With CA Financial Responsibility Laws: